o-ran-sc/nonrtric/docs/overview.rst

 The Policy Agent maintains a transient repository of the following items to support R-Apps:

  * All Near-RT RICs in the network.
 This information is configured using the ONAP CDS database (which is using the Cloudify Consul database).
- * All Policy types for all NearRT RICs
+ * All Policy types for all Near-RT RICs
  * All configured Policy instances in the network

-It provides an NBI for the R-Apps (and for the control panel) for policy management.
+It provides an NBI for the R-Apps (and for the Control Panel) for policy management.
 This is a REST API.
 As an option, policy management can also be done via asynchronous messages through ONAP/Dmaap.
-The NBI provides support for an R-APP to locate the correct NearRT RIC based on identifiers as defined in O1.
+The NBI provides support for an R-APP to locate the correct Near-RT RIC based on identifiers as defined in O1.

 The agent monitors all Near-RT RICs and recovers from data inconsistencies, which may happen when (for instance) an Near-RT RIC restarts.